-Buckling Analysis of a Plate Girder

-Tools Vertical axis...

-• On the Model Properties dialog set the vertical axis to be the Y-axis.
-Click OK

-Enter coordinates of

-(-0.1,0), (0,0) and (0.1,0) to

-define Lines representing the

-bottom flange of the girder.
-Click the

-OK button.

-Drag a box around all the features just drawn.

-Enter translation value of 0.1 in the Y direction to create surfaces that will define part of the end stiffener.
+Tools On the Model Properties dialog set the vertical axis to be the Y-axis.
+Click OK Vertical axis..
+Geometry Enter coordinates of Line > By Coords. (-0.1,0), (0,0) and (0.1,0) to define Lines representing the bottom flange of the girder.
+Click the Select all features OK button. • Drag a box around all the features just drawn.
+Geometry Enter translation value of 0.1 in the Y direction to create surfaces that will define Surface part of the end stiffener.
 Click the OK button to finish.
+By Sweeping ..
 Drag a box around the two line features shown.

-Enter a translation value of 0.8 in the Y direction and click OK to create surfaces that will define part of the end stiffener.
+Geometry Enter a translation value of 0.8 Select these features Surface in the Y direction and click OK to By Sweeping. create surfaces that will define part of